robsann/NetworkSecurityWithSnort/README.md

 ```
 <img src="images/1-nmap/1.1-nmap_ping_scan.png" />
 <div align="center">
-&emsp;<small>The image shows the Nmap scan with privileges (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left) and the diagram of the selected packets.</small>
+&emsp;<small>The image shows the Nmap scan with privileges (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left), and the diagram of the selected packets.</small>
 </div><br>

 Snort successfully intercepted the probe packets sent by Nmap: ICMP echo request, ICMP timestamp request, TCP SYN port 443, and TCP ACK port 80, as previously outlined.
-Additionally, Snort captured the corresponding responses: ICMP echo reply and ICMP timestamp reply for the ICMP packets, a TCP SYN/ACK from the target and a TCP RST from the host for the TCP SYN port 443 package indicating the port is open, and a TCP RST from the target for the TCP ACK port 80 packet pointing to a unfiltered port..
+Additionally, Snort captured the corresponding responses: ICMP echo reply and ICMP timestamp reply for the ICMP packets, a TCP SYN/ACK from the target and a TCP RST from the host for the TCP SYN port 443 packet indicating the port is open, and a TCP RST from the target for the TCP ACK port 80 packet pointing to an unfiltered port.
 Wireshark also captured the same 4 ICMP packets and 5 TCP packets detected by Snort.

 **Nmap Scan Methods**
 - **TCP SYN Scan (half-open scanning):** In this scanning method (conducted on port 443), Nmap sends a TCP SYN packet to initiate a connection.
 The target responds with a TCP SYN/ACK packet to establish the three-way handshake.
 However, instead of sending a TCP ACK to complete the handshake, the attacker sends a TCP RST packet, terminating the connection abruptly.
-- **TCP ACK Scan (firewall rulesets scanning):** This scan (performed on porto 80) never determines open (or even open|filtered) ports.
+- **TCP ACK Scan (firewall rulesets scanning):** This scan (performed on port 80) never determines open (or even open|filtered) ports.
 It is used to map out firewall rulesets, determining whether they are stateful or not and which ports are filtered.
 The ACK scan probe packet has only the ACK flag set (unless you use `--scanflags`).
     - **Unfiltered Ports:** When scanning unfiltered ports, open and closed ports will both return a RST packet.
 Nmap then labels them as unfiltered, meaning that they are reachable by the ACK packet, but whether they are open or closed is undetermined.
     - **Filtered Ports:** Ports that don't respond, or send certain ICMP error messages back (type 3, code 0, 1, 2, 3, 9, 10, or 13), are labeled filtered.

-### 1.1.2 - Nmap Ping Scan (no priviledges)
+### 1.1.2 - Nmap Ping Scan (no privileges)

 When conducting host discovery without privileges, Nmap sends only two TCP SYN packets: one to port 80 and another to port 443 on the target system.